xdrip/xdrip_docs/docs/smartwatch/smartwatch.md

 #### Fitbit

+!!!warning "Google is discontinuing Sense/Ionic/Versa"
+    Consider these products will be end of life in the near future.

-!!!Warning "Not available for EU users"
+!!!warning "Not available for EU users"
     Google has [removed](https://support.google.com/fitbit/answer/14237121?hl=en) the possibility since June 2024.
 Installed watchfaces are not impacted but new users can't install custom watchfaces anymore.
+You need to use a VPN as a workaround.

 !!!warning "Android 9 and below"
     Android users with a version below 10 need to downgrade the Fitbit app to a previous version like 3.58 and disable automatic updates.
 You can find it in [Aptoide](https://fitbit.en.aptoide.com/versions) and other apk hosting servers.